elgolondrino/clamui/README.md

 # ClamUI
-An KF5 UI for ClamAV
+A KF5 UI for ClamAV.